bbauska/JS-svg/README.md

 });
 </pre>

-You'll notice we've referenced our filter already but haven't yet created it.
+<p>You'll notice we've referenced our filter already but haven't yet
+created it.
 Normally the order of our created elements matters; if we create one circle and then another, the latter will be rendered "above" the former in a layer-like manner.
 But as filters are created within a defs element, it's ok to define them after the element to which they apply.
-To recap, anything that lives inside the defs element isn't directly rendered but must be referenced.
+To recap, anything that lives inside the defs element isn't directly rendered but must be referenced.</p>

-In the next step, we'll create the filter (ensuring the id matches the reference to #cosmic), and add the first filter primitive to the chain: feTurbulence.
-We'll randomize the seed, keep the dial low on the baseFrequency, and crank up the numOctaves to 4, to bring out some of the texture details.
+<p>In the next step, we'll create the filter (ensuring the id matches the
+reference to #cosmic), and add the first filter primitive to the chain: feTurbulence.
+We'll randomize the seed, keep the dial low on the baseFrequency, and crank up the numOctaves to 4, to bring out some of the texture details.</p>

 <pre>
 // <i>Initialise the filter.</i>